deltachat/securejoin/source/new.rst

 for establishing a secure contact between two contacts, Alice and Bob.

-1. Alice sends a invite code to Bob via the second channel.
+1. Alice sends a invite code to Bob via the out-of-band channel.

    a) The invite code consists of: